Purpose of the Project

 The nutrient-rich water feeds dense growth of vegetation in the same shallow areas where people live, do business, boat, fish, and swim, creating conflicts.
 The aquatic vegetation is essential for the lakes’ habitats and health, and the uses the lakes support, but the dense growth is a nuisance for boaters, property owners, and those tasked with flood control and water diversion.

-The purpose of the Portage Lakes Management Study is to develop a balanced approach to managing the aquatic plants and lakes, accommodating the various uses while protecting the lakes’ health and habitats.
-This requires an integrated, coordinated approach that considers actions within the context of the interconnected lakes and watershed system.
+The purpose of the Portage Lakes Management Plan was to develop a balanced approach to managing the aquatic plants and lakes, accommodating the various uses while protecting the lakes’ health and habitats.
+This required an integrated, coordinated approach that considered actions within the context of the interconnected lakes and watershed system.
 The collaborative approach has been instrumental in developing a shared understanding of the lakes, plants, community, and priorities.

 The Technical Advisory Committee (TAC) and other project partners include members from: